Pat Elflein: Senior season (2016)

 Prior to his senior year in 2016, Elflein handled a position switch, moving from guard to the center position as a fifth-year senior, with aplomb, starting all 13 games for the Buckeyes.
 He ended up garnering the Rimington Trophy as the nation's top center and helping Ohio State make the College Football Playoff semifinals.
 Elflein also was one of three finalists for the Outland Trophy and won the Pace Big Ten Offensive Linemen of the Year.
 Elflein was named the Rimington–Pace Offensive Lineman of the Year and was a First Team All-Big Ten selection in 2016.
-Along with Malik Hooker, they became the first pair of Buckeye teammates to be named consensus All-Americans in the same year since Orlando Pace and Eddie George back in 1995.
+Along with Malik Hooker, they became the first pair of Buckeye teammates to be named unanimous All-Americans in the same year since Orlando Pace and Eddie George back in 1995.

 Professional career

+Pre-draft

 Prior to his senior season, Elflein was regarded as one of the best guards in the country and a likely first-round selection.
 Following his senior season, in which he had transitioned to center, an NFC West scout declared to NFL.com: "In Elflein, you are getting a guy who will be great for your locker room and will get the rest of the offensive line on board.
 I think he could have the same fast impact on a team's running game that Zach Martin had with the Dallas Cowboys.
 Safe draft pick to me."
 During the pre-draft evaluations, Elflein was widely viewed as the best center in the class and was often compared to Corey Linsley, who was Elflein's teammate at Ohio State, and Cowboys' Pro Bowl center Travis Frederick.